 For most first timers, sitting in first class completely changes the travel experience.
 And guess what?
 Your etiquette when flying first class needs to change as well.
 I’m going to tell you exactly how to do it so that you’ll look like a first class veteran – even if it’s your first time in the pointy end of the airplane.

-That being said, “first class” is a very broad term.
+That said, “first class” is a very broad term.
 For example, domestic / short haul first class isn’t a very big leap from economy class.
-Therefore, your etiquette on a short flight from West Palm Beach to Atlanta on Delta won’t need to be as polished and refined as if you’re flying first class on an Asiana A380 from Los Angeles to Seoul.
+Therefore, your etiquette on Delta A321 first class from Atlanta to West Palm Beach won’t need to be as polished and refined as if you’re flying first class on an Asiana A380 from Los Angeles to Seoul.
+Just sayin’.

-Of course it’s important to have good etiquette whether you’re flying domestic or international.
-But trust me when I tell you this: showing up for your Asiana A380 first class flight in the same manner that you show up for that Orlando to Atlanta flight will have the entire Asiana cabin crew hating your guts within 15 minutes.
+It goes without saying that it’s important to have good etiquette whether you’re flying domestic or international.
+But trust me when I tell you this: showing up for your Asiana A380 first class flight in the same manner that you show up for that Atlanta to West Palm Beach flight will have the entire Asiana cabin crew hating your guts within 15 minutes.
 I promise you that.

 Table of Contents